-Pre-requisites: 9 French A
+Year 9 Semester 2 Pre-requisites: 9 French A

 Students learn to express needs and physical discomfort, such as hunger, illness and pain.
 They also learn healthy food options in France and how to maintain a healthy lifestyle with exercise.
-Additionally, students learn to use the passé composé and l'imparfait past tenses to describe past events and experiences.
+Additionally, students learn to use the passé composé to describe past events and experiences.
 They consolidate and deepen their French knowledge by applying the past tense to topics of prior learning.